sat-masters/docs/Meetings/Meeting 13-02-25.md

 Read papers about modelling traffic if easy, use that. if not use normals Less uncertainty with less satellites adding variance when doing convolution Connection leads to discovery.
 Preplanned optization vs. unceartenty in satellite utilization.
-If the unceartenty of the satellite utilization is high the preplanning doesnt give really that much clarity as we doesnt really know the capacity of the satellites anyway.
+If the unceartenty of the satellite utilization is high the preplanning doesnt give really that much clarity as we dont really know the capacity of the satellites anyway.

 Moving window?
 Sliding window